Bradley Wiggins: Personal and financial problems

 In a period after the 2004 Olympics, Wiggins started to drink heavily as he struggled to cope with his newfound fame.
 He stopped when his son Ben was born.

 In July 2020, the High Court in London dismissed a bankruptcy petition brought against Wiggins for unpaid tax by the HMRC, after Wiggins managed to make an agreement with HMRC representatives for payment of tax.
 In October 2020, it was reported that Wiggins had wound up his cycling team, Team Wiggins, with £1m-plus debts.
-Wiggins had invested a considerable amount of his personal wealth into the enterprise, but it proved unsustainable due the lack of commercial partners.
+Wiggins had invested a considerable amount of his personal wealth into the enterprise, but it proved unsustainable due to the lack of commercial partners.
 Although it was reported at the time that the winding up of Wiggins' cycling firms did not affect Wiggins' personal solvency, Wiggins' financial troubles started to attract media attention in the coming years.

 In November 2023, it was reported that Wiggins was at risk of facing bankruptcy proceedings as the liquidators of his company revealed that a claim against him for nearly £1m has still not been paid.
 It later emerged that Wiggins had entered into an individual voluntary arrangement in 2020, to try to avoid bankruptcy.
 In January 2024, Wiggins failed his IVA, and bankruptcy proceedings were initiated against him.

 Wiggins was declared bankrupt at Lancaster County Court on June 3.
 Wiggins was reported to be 'homeless' and sleeping at various addresses, including his ex-wife's house.
 It was reported that Wiggins' dire financial situation may force him to sell his Olympic medals.
 Wiggins himself was reported to be 'embarrassed' by his financial predicament, and its becoming public.
 He revealed in 2025 that following his retirement from cycling, he had developed a cocaine addiction.